danielharrell/does_music_move/does_music_move.md

 in the music---movement---and as if any piece of music indeed moves itself in moving us.

 And the talk has a point.
-For if we didn't hear music move, it seems we wouldn't hear music at all.
-Instead, we would hear simply a succession of sounds, the next following the last in time.
+For if we didn't hear music move, would we hear music at all?
-But it is only when we hear the next sound following the last in space that we hear music in the succession. ---The space that allows it to quicken and slow, rise and fall, depart and return, as if note followed note, pitch after pitch, moment by moment, in a movement from place to place.
+Without movement, music would seem no more than a succession of sounds, the next following the last in time.
+To hear music in this succession, then, means hearing the next sound follow the last not just in time, but in space. ---The kind of space that allows what we hear to quicken and slow as a rhythm, or rise and fall as a melody, or depart and return as a harmony.
+Or to move, in sum, as a piece of music.

-But what kind of space could this be, that allows music to move?
-It is this question, and the difficulty of answering it, that indicates a problem with the way we talk about the movement in music, despite its point.
+But there is also a problem with this sort of talk, despite its point.
 And it is this problem that I wish to discuss in my lecture tonight.
-I have divided the lecture, accordingly, into two parts.
-In the first part,
+I have accordingly divided the lecture into two parts.
+In the first part, I will explain what the problem is.
-I will explain the problem in terms that make the most sense to me, of why it *is* a problem.
 And in the second part, I will explain why I take the problem to be important---even for those of us with little interest in music.
+But since I assume rather more interest in music in my account of the problem itself, I will say this much now about my sense of its importance, in case it helps anyone sit through the first part of my lecture more expectantly, or at least patiently.
+While I present this specifically as a problem in our experience of music, I take it to be a problem, more generally, in our experience of the world.
+And the problem on this level poses a challenge to liberal education---indeed, to the very possibility of liberal education.
+But more on that in Part Two.

 ##### Part One

-The problem, in a nutshell, is with making sense of the *space* in which music moves.
-For this space makes something close to complete sense on the one hand, yet something close to nonsense on the other.
-We can see the sense it makes by comparing the movement we hear in music, with the variation we hear in sounds more generally.
+The problem, in a nutshell, is with the *space* in which music moves, and how to understand it.
+For this space makes something close to complete sense on the one hand, yet something closer to nonsense on the other.
+We can begin to see the sense it makes, by comparing the movement we hear in music, with the variation we hear in sounds more generally.
 As examples, consider the difference between the rise and fall of a melody---such as "Twinkle,